haoyung/haoyung.github.io/_posts/en/2024-04-15-Precisely Measuring TDS.md

 -   Thanks to [Quantitative Café](https://www.instagram.com/quantitativecafe/) for providing detailed methods for Experiment III.
 His articles [about validating the DiFluid R2 Extract](https://quantitativecafe.com/2023/02/11/validating-the-difluid-r2-extract/) and post about [how evaporation affects TDS](https://www.instagram.com/p/CiKsmE6Pz2r) are much more detailed than mine and highly recommended!

--   Thanks to Zinc for discussing and establishing the TDS measurement workflow in this article with me.
+-   Thanks to Zinc from NTU Coffee Club for discussing and establishing the TDS measurement workflow in this article with me.